 Notes

-1. This is a compilation of the University Buildings Act 1952 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 6 June 2008 of the University Buildings Act 1952 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table